bluwy/create-vite-extra/README.md

 ## Attribution

 This project is originally a fork of [create-vite](https://github.com/vitejs/vite/tree/main/packages/create-vite).
-Credit goes to all of it's contributors.
+Credit goes to all of its contributors.